When you’re living it, it seems to take forever and a day for your hair to regrow after shaving it.

 All right, so.
 Your hair grows half an inch per month and six inches per year—ideally.
 Within about three months, you’ll notice about an inch and a half of new hair, especially since shaving your hair isn’t the same as plucking or losing it—the follicle bulb is still intact.

-After a year, you have half a foot of new hair, give or take.
+After a year, you have half a foot of new hair, give or take, enough hair for a short pixie haircut.
 Men may regrow their hair in six months, but it could take longer for women.

 #2: Factors Affecting Regrowth

 Your age plays a part in the time it takes to grow back your hair.
 The older you get, the slower it grows and the longer it takes.
 Your metabolism can play a part, as well, and if you’re sick—chronically, acutely, or with a virus—then that can affect regrowth, too.

 You have a respite in your quest to grow out your hair.
 Shaving, unlike plucking or threading, simply cuts the hair—duh, I know.
 Like say, you’re not doing anything to the root, so the follicles remain intact.

 However, when hair is full grown, the ends are tapered and softer.
 The blunt edges created by shaving your hair will make it appear darker and thicker as it grows in again.
 Even though you have to wait to reach your full length, you can at least enjoy the illusion of dark, thick hair.